Prop 47 in California

 - § Health and Safety Code §11357a.
 Possession of concentrated cannabis.

-At the Law Firm of Pilchman & Kay, P.L.C., we are well-versed and updated on all the specific changes in our criminal law courts.
+At the Law Office of Pilchman & Kay, A Professional Law Corporation, we are well-versed and updated on all the specific changes in our criminal law courts.
 Let our Irvine defense attorneys assist you in qualifying for Prop 47 relief.

 Give us a call at (949) 558-0042 to schedule your free, confidential consultation.